 Fall means pumpkins, acorns, fall leaves, and all things autumnal.
-Bring the science to fall when you learn how to make large salt crystals using pumpkins!
+Bring the science to fall when you learn how to make salt crystal pumpkins!
+This is one of our favorite crystal experiments for the fall.

 This particular salt crystal pumpkins science experiment is a classroom-friendly science activity that shows the basics of crystals, ionic bonds, and evaporation.